jaymanmt/e-waste-disposal/README.md

 - allow users to key in any location, letting them plan ahead, especially since e-waste can range in various weights and sizes which will result in vastly different levels of effort to organise its transport.
-The result would be 3 locations closest related to the search terms and those 3 locations would be compared with the json file to show closest e-waste disposal.
+The result would be 2 locations closest related to the search terms and those 2 locations would be compared by the user respect to with the json file data to visually show closest e-waste disposal.
+User will have two destinations with similar names to choose from to reduce chance of places with similar names. a limit of more than 2 destinations was found to provide data where the destinations were not similar in search terms or were situated in the same area.
 - contacts of e-waste disposal also provided to ensure they do not make a wasted trip.
 Will recommend to call beforehand before heading over.